mathgomes/webAppTask1/README.md

 ```
 Returns a list of the plans stored in the database.

+The app uses a "database as a service" provided by MLab https://mlab.com/.
 If you have mongo installed, you can connect to the database issuing the following command on the terminal:
 ```
 mongo ds251845.mlab.com:51845/db_products -u math -p math